altenwald/bottle/README.md

 You can see an example of definition of new templates in the [templates.exs](templates.exs) file.
 This file is compulsory and will be searched by the script in the working path.

+## Checks

+Other facility Bottle gives you is the possibility to define checks.
+A check let us define a function which is going to be executed based on a specific situation to verify if the reception of the stanzas for a specific user follows the expected checks.

 ## Scenario

 The `bottle` script admits one parameter to indicate the name of the _exs_ file to be loaded for the scenario definition.
 This file have the same format as you can see in our example [normal_clients.exs](normal_clients.exs).